LiamMorrow/Oatmilk/README.md

 Oatmilk currently supports running in a test project configured with [xunit](https://github.com/xunit/xunit).
 You can run your existing xunit `Facts` and `Theories` alongside `Oatmilk` tests.

 Note that Oatmilk does not intend to be a full test framework, as such, things like mocking and asserting are out of scope.
-There are many other great tools for the job.
+The assertions provided by Xunit/Nunit/MsTest are entirely compatible with Oatmilk.
+There are also many other great tools for the job.
 Have a look at [FluentAssertions](https://github.com/fluentassertions/fluentassertions) for a great assertions library.
+Or [NSubstitute](https://nsubstitute.github.io/) for your mocking needs.

 ## Getting Started